Pattern-Projects/volunteer-fsf-project/README.md

     - `feature` branch is ready to merge with develop branch

 ### Styling
-Bootstrap CSS is added to the project through a CDN link in the base.html <head> tag.
+**Bootstrap** CSS is added to the project through a CDN link in the base.html <head> tag.
-Icons are imported from FontAwesome using their new kit system
+Icons are imported from **FontAwesome** using their new kit system

 ### Heroku
 Heroku provides a number of useful tools to aid in development

 #### Heroku Postgres Add-on
-Databases can be created and hosted on heroku using their built in PostgreSQL add-ons.
+Databases can be created and hosted on heroku using their built in **PostgreSQL** add-ons.

 #### Dataclips
-The Heorku Postgres add-on allows for secure links to SQL quries of the database known as dataclips.
+The Heorku Postgres add-on allows for secure links to SQL queries of the database known as dataclips.
 They are great for quick referencing of the database and sharing of specific data across teams.
 Following the provided links quickly exports and downloads the current data quiry results to you computer or a Google Sheets account.
 Example:
 - All available camps